Investigations of thyroid nodules

 If I need to, is it safe for me to take painkillers?

-If you do have any discomfort after your procedure, you can take some painkillers if needed.
+Yes.
+If you do have any discomfort after your procedure, you can take painkillers (such as paracetamol).

 How long will it take to get the results of my tests?

-The radiologist may be able to tell you what they have seen on the ultrasound scan after your scan is completed, but you often need to wait for a formal report to be sent to the doctor who requested your scan.
+The radiologist may be able to tell you what they have seen on the ultrasound scan after your scan is completed.
+However, patients often need to wait for a formal report to be sent to the doctor who requested their scan.

 If your doctor needs to compare the results with any of your previous scans, this can take longer.

-If an FNAC is taken, the results of this will take about two weeks.
+If an FNAC is taken, the results of this will take about 2 weeks.
 The results will be discussed with you at your next appointment.

 We will arrange a follow-up appointment with you to discuss your results.
-This may be a face-to-face appointment or a telephone consultation with one of the doctors or clinical nurse specialists (CNS).
+This may be a face-to-face appointment or a telephone consultation with one of the doctors or a clinical nurse specialist (CNS).

 What happens after my tests?

 The results of your ultrasound will give us a detailed report about your thyroid.
-We will be able to see any nodules, and we will be able to see the size of the nodules and if there are any concerns.
+We will be able to see:

 The FNAC will give us information about the structure of the nodule, and if there is any concern that it may be thyroid cancer.